Internet Archive rejects to host contents sitting as ‘a terrorist’.

 The demands are unreasonable to accuse of hosting terror-related material.

-The requests set a poor precedent ahead of new European rules governing the removal of content.
+The requests set a poor precedent ahead of new European rules governing content removal.

-Moreover, If the Archive does not comply with the notices, it risks its site getting added to lists which ISPs are obliged to block.
+Moreover, If the Archive does not comply with the notices, it risks its site getting added to lists that ISPs are obliged to block.

 Automatic dismissal